daattali/beautiful-jekyll/staff.md

 ---

 # Staff

-* Doggo
-* Catte
-* Burd
-* anthropomorphic sneeze
+Eventually we'll be listing our staff here!

 #### Fursquared thanks you for your interest in joining our staff\!

 # So you want to become staff?

 Further information shall be posted at a later date.
-Keep an eye open for future link\!
+Keep an eye open on our [twitter](https://twitter.com/fursquared) as well as this site for updates.